sparisi/gym_gridworlds/README.md

 python playground.py Gym-Gridworlds/FourRooms-Original-13x13-v0 --env-arg slippery_prob=0.5 max_resolution=[512,512] --record
 python playground.py Gym-Gridworlds/TravelField-28x28-v0 --env-arg distance_reward=True no_stay=True observation_noise=0.2 --record
 ```
-You will be able to move around the environment with the directional arrow keys,
+You will be able to move the agent around the environment with the directional
-see the rewards received by the agent, and save gifs like the ones below.
+arrow keys, see the rewards received by the agent, and save gifs like the ones below.

 <div align="center">
     <figure>